-SolveTech Thickness Gauging has 37 years of experience in measuring plastic film using our proprietary gauging technology and other available methods.
+SolveTech Thickness Gauging has over four decades of experience in measuring plastic film using our proprietary gauging technology and other available methods.
 This page is dedicated to educating our customers on the different methods available to measure the thickness of plastic film.
 If you have any questions, feel free to contact us here.

 We are typically either looking to measure film thickness and variability across the web or in the machine direction so that we can see the uniformity of our film.
 Film can vary in either direction depending on process conditions.
 Plastic film presents some unique challenges, and there are many tools available to help you.